tachtler/browscap4jFileReader/README.md

 The access time are
 - 20% faster than on version 1.0 on low memory
-- 50% ore more memory consumption ess than on version 1.0 **after initialisation**
+- 50% ore more memory consumption less than on version 1.0 **after initialisation**

 ## Dependencies
 To embed the classes from this project, subsequent dependencies must be embedded too: